Robotsyt/EquipmentCheckOutSystem/README.md

 # 🚀 CEIS400 Course Project – Equipment Checkout System (ECS)

 Welcome to the collaborative project for CEIS400 – Software Engineering!
-This repository showcases our Week 2 milestone: the **Equipment Checkout System (ECS)** – a software solution designed to modernize and streamline how organizations manage tools, equipment, and inventory in real time.
+This repository showcases our project: the **Equipment Checkout System (ECS)** – a software solution designed to modernize and streamline how organizations manage tools, equipment, and inventory in real time.

 ---